pikarpov-LANL/Sapsan/docs/joss/paper.md

 # Acknowledgements
-Developement of ``Sapsan`` was made possible by Earth & Space Sciences Center at Los Alamos National Laboratory - graduate fellowship grant (№).
-In addition, We would like to thank SciDAC for additional funding (№).
+Development of ``Sapsan`` was supported by the Laboratory Directed Research and Development program and the Center for Space and Earth Science at Los Alamos National Laboratory through the student fellow grant.
+In addition, We would like to thank DOE SciDAC for additional funding support.

 # References